CryptoEatsTheWorld/CoinFlip/README.md

 # CoinFlip

-This is a project I created as the final practical assignemnt for the SOlidity Programming 201 Course offerred at Ivan on Tech Academy.
+This is a project I created as the final practical assignemnt for the "Solidity Programming 201" Course offerred at Ivan on Tech Academy.

 It is basically a simple dapp for betting some Eth and picks heads or tails and then clicking the button to "flip the coin".